melowntech/vts-browser-js/CONTRIBUTING.md

 You agree with the CLA by

-- downloading a prefilled CLA copy and printing it
+- downloading a [CLA copy](https://melown.github.io/documents/melown-individual-cla-v1.pdf) and printing it
 - entering your name, your legal adress and current date
 - signing the document
 - scanning the signed document and emailing it to *community at melown.com*